ExtendRealityLtd/VRTK/README.md

 `Examples/010_CameraRig_TerrainTeleporting` which shows how the teleportation of a player can also traverse terrain colliders.

+Another example can be viewed in the scene `Examples/020_CameraRig_MeshTeleporting` which shows how the teleportation of a player can also traverse mesh colliders.

 #### Fading On Headset Collision (SteamVR_HeadsetCollisionFade)

 The purpose of the Headset Collision Fade is to detect when the user's